-- The school has a safeguarding policy in accordance with the multi-agency procedures of the Local Safeguarding Children's Board; - The school operates, "Safer Recruitment" procedures and ensures that appropriate checks are carried out on all new staff and relevant volunteers; - There is a named member of the school or Senior Leadership Team who takes on the role of the Designated Safeguarding Person (DSL), there is also a named Deputy DSL; - The Designated Safeguarding person attends appropriate refresher training every two years as a minimum, encouragement for annual update is best practice. - The Headteacher, Governing Body members and all other staff who work with children undertake training on an annual basis. - Temporary staff and volunteers are made aware of the school's arrangements for safeguarding children and their responsibilities; - The school remedies any deficiencies or weaknesses brought to its attention without delay; and - The school has procedures for dealing with allegations of abuse against staff/volunteers and if an allegation is made against the Headteacher the Chair of Governors will liaise directly with the Local Authority Designated officer (LADO). - The Headteacher, Chair of Governors and DSL should attend specific training in managing allegations against members of staff who work with children.
-This training is available through the Local Safeguarding Children's Board. - The governing body reviews its policies/procedures in relation to safeguarding children on an annual basis.
+- The school has a safeguarding policy in accordance with the multi-agency procedures of the Local Safeguarding Children's Board; - The school operates, "Safer Recruitment" procedures and ensures that appropriate checks are carried out on all new staff and relevant volunteers; - There is a named member of the school or Senior Leadership Team who takes on the role of the Designated Safeguarding Person (DSL), there is also a named Deputy DSL; - The Designated Safeguarding person attends appropriate refresher training every two years as a minimum, encouragement for annual update is best practice. - The Headteacher, Governing Body members and all other staff who work with children undertake training on an annual basis. - The Governing Body understand their legal requirements under the Human Rights Act 1998, the Equality Act 2010 and the Public Sector Equality Act Duty. - Temporary staff and volunteers are made aware of the school's arrangements for safeguarding children and their responsibilities; - The school remedies any deficiencies or weaknesses brought to its attention without delay; and - The school has procedures for dealing with allegations of abuse against staff/volunteers and if an allegation is made against the Headteacher the Chair of Governors will liaise directly with the Local Authority Designated officer (LADO). - The Headteacher, Chair of Governors and DSL should attend specific training in managing allegations against members of staff who work with children.
+This training is available through the Local Safeguarding Children's Board. - Governors have a duty to consider the online safety system and ensure the effective review of this regularly.

+- The governing body reviews its policies/procedures in relation to safeguarding children on an annual basis.
 This includes all policy's that make up the safeguarding suite of documents. - The Governing Body provide challenge, if there are any concerns that the school is not fulfilling its duty to keep children safe in education.